nate-gillman/fourier-head/random-number-generator/README.md

 ```

 LoRA train the fourier model, and then evaluate it.
-Each inner loop over the 10 seeds runs in less than 2 hours on a 3090 gpu.
+Note that, for a fixed frequency, and a fixed number of in-context samples per prompt, it takes between 45 minutes and 2 hours to run the inner loop over the 10 seeds.

 ```bash
 num_epochs=16